-We recommend that sustainability reporting should be encouraged in and at the same time as the annual report, to ensure that financial statement information and sustainability-related financial disclosures can be considered together, highlighting interrelationships and connections between different types of risks and opportunities.
-Publishing sustainability-related financial disclosures at the same time as the financial statements would be beneficial to investors with a reduced risk of not disclosing material non-public information.
+We recommend that sustainability reporting should be encouraged at the same time as the annual report, to ensure that financial statement information and sustainability-related financial disclosures can be considered together, highlighting interrelationships and connections between different types of risks and opportunities.
+By publishing sustainability-related financial disclosures at the same time as the financial statements there would be no risk of not disclosing material non-public information.
 However, this should not be mandated for at least one year, to mirror the ISSB's transition relief allowing companies the ability to publish their sustainability-related financial disclosures after the related general purpose financial statements.

-It's important to note that climate-related disclosures will be prepared using the most recent data available, which may result in a mismatch of current balance sheet data and most recent emissions data (which could be up to 12months in arrears).
-We welcome the ISSB's recognition of the data challenge and permission for entities to measure value chain emissions using information with different reporting periods own reporting period.
+It is important to note that disclosures will be prepared using the most recent available data, which may result in a mismatch of current balance sheet data and emissions data - which could be up to 12 months in arrears.
+We welcome the ISSB's recognition of the data challenge and permission for entities to measure value chain emissions using information with different reporting periods to their own reporting period.
 We encourage UK authorities to retain this flexibility in the time-periods for emissions reporting, in accordance with IFRS S2 paragraph 29(a)-B19.
 This flexibility is crucial for firms disclosing Scope 3 emissions.